kununu/data-fixtures/docs/FixtureTypes/doctrine-dbal-connection-fixtures.md

 ### 3. Append Fixtures

-By default when loading fixtures the database is purged.
+By default, when loading fixtures the database is purged.
 If you want to change this behavior and instead append the fixtures, you can pass *true* as second argument to the ConnectionExecutor.

 ```php
 $executor = new Kununu\DataFixtures\Executor\ConnectionExecutor($conn, $purger);